 The Sierra is the region running down the center of Ecuador from north to south.
 It is home to the Andes Mountains, sometimes called the Avenue of the Volcanoes.
 It’s the best place to see beautiful mountains resting amid patch-work farm lands.

-All of our group tours begin in the Sierra.
-Our own Above the Clouds Guest House is situated in the newly designated UNESCO Choco-Andino Biosphere.
+Our own Above the Clouds Guest House is situated in the foothills of the Andes in the newly designated UNESCO Choco-Andino Biosphere.
 The area is rich in biodiversity in part because moist air from the Pacific Ocean meets with the cold air from the highest Andean peaks, trapping clouds whose moisture fosters a multitude of unique flora and fauna.
 Here you can find close to 500 varieties of birds such as the famous Andean Cock of the Rock along with thousands of types of plant life including rare orchids and over 1500 types of ferns.

 The Amazon Basin, Ecuador’s Jungle

 Ecuador’s jungle makes up the eastern one-third of the country which is home to unspoiled wilderness and an abundance of animal life.
-From river dolphins, to 15 species of monkeys, to 500 species of birds, this jungle is very much alive.
+From river dolphins to 15 species of monkeys to 500 species of birds, this jungle is very much alive.
 You can also visit Indigenous villages where people continue to live off the land.
-This is Cuyabeno Lodge deep in the heart of the Amazon.

 The Coast, Ecuador’s Endless Beaches